Sylph/Laravel-5-Bootstrap-3-Starter-Site/readme.md

 Demo is here http://l5start.mrakodol.info/

-## Starter Site based on on Laravel 5.0 and Boostrap 3
+## Starter Site based on on Laravel 5.1 and Bootstrap 3
 * [Features](#feature1)
 * [Requirements](#feature2)
 * [How to install](#feature3)